 Sidney is an award-winning chef, with many years of international experience.
 Since meeting his future wife in Swaziland, they have cooked together, including for several heads of state, among which Her Majesty Queen Elizabeth II, the Duke of Edinburgh, and Prince William, as well for celebrities like Madonna, Cher, and Sylvester Stallone.
 Apart from the recognition of major food guides, Sidney has won international medals.
 Sidney was Captain of The British Craft Guild Team for 2000/2001 when they achieved a record medal total.

-Daily breakfasts, lunches, and selected wines with meals are included in the price, as are most dinners.
-There are no dinners included on days seven, ten, and eleven - Le Calabash will of course give you any advice you need with choosing a restaurant.
-There will be plenty of cheese, oyster, wine and chocolate tasting sessions throughout this 15-day food tour.
+Meals are included as indicated in the itinerary as well as half a bottle of selected wines with meals as indicated.
+For the days on which dinner is not included, Le Calabash will give you any advice you need with choosing a restaurant.
+There will be plenty of cheese, oyster, wine, and chocolate tasting sessions throughout this food tour.

 Don't miss our special promotions, exclusive offers, new destinations and inspirational stories!